uqbar-project/njsx/README.md

 ## Point-free

 Think point-free composition in your render function is a `pipe` dream?
-Think again, you can use `njsx` to compose components in a point-free style to help with the readability of deeply tested react components:
+Think again, you can use `njsx` to compose components in a point-free style to help with the readability of deeply nested react components:

 ```jsx
 <Provider store={store}>